CEA-MetroCarac/cdsaxs/joss/paper.md

 Additionally, it incorporates uncertainty estimation in the fitted parameters using the MCMC (Monte Carlo Markov Chain) inverse algorithm, providing researchers with more reliable and nuanced results[@sunday2016mcmc].

-By filling the current void in CD-SAXS data analysis tools, cdsaxs not only accelerates research workflows but also democratizes access to advanced analytical techniques, fostering innovation and discovery in this promising field.
+By aiming to fill the current void in CD-SAXS data analysis tools, cdsaxs targets to speed up research workflows and to make advanced analytical techniques more accessible.

 # Description